allenai/scicite/README.md

 #### Pretrained models

-Download from the following path:
+We also release our pretrained models; download from the following path:

 * __[`SciCite`](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scicite/models/scicite.tar.gz)__
 * __[`ACL-ARC`](https://s3-us-west-2.amazonaws.com/ai2-s2-research/scicite/models/aclarc.tar.gz)__

-### Training your own models
+## Training your own models

 First you need a `config` file for your training configuration.
-Check the `experiment_configs directory/` for example configurations.
+Check the `experiment_configs/` directory for example configurations.
 Important options are:

 ```
   "train_data_path":  # path to training data,
   "validation_data_path":  #path to development data,
-  "test_data_path":  #path to test data,
+  "test_data_path":  # path to test data,
   "train_data_path_aux": # path to the data for section title scaffold,
   "train_data_path_aux2": # path to the data for citation worthiness scaffold,
-  "mixing_ratio": parameter \lambda_1 in the paper (sensitivity of loss to the first scaffold)
+  "mixing_ratio": # parameter \lambda_1 in the paper (sensitivity of loss to the first scaffold)
-  "mixing_ratio2": parameter \lambda_2 in the paper (sensitivity of loss to the second scaffold)
+  "mixing_ratio2": # parameter \lambda_2 in the paper (sensitivity of loss to the second scaffold)
 ```

 After downloading the data, edit the configuration file with the correct paths.
-You also need to pass in an environment variable specifying whether to use `[ELMO](https://allennlp.org/elmo)` or not.
+You also need to pass in an environment variable specifying whether to use [ELMo](https://allennlp.org/elmo) contextualized embeddings.

 `export elmo=true`